verbivoyeurista/pudenda/content/_index.md

 {{% /section %}}

 ---
-# [Bitch](https://en.wikipedia.org/wiki/Bitch_(slang)#:~:text=Bitch%2C%20literally%20meaning%20a%20female,%2C%20weak%2C%20or%20cowardly%20man.)
+# Bitch

-literally meaning a female dog, a pejorative slang word for a person — usually a woman — who is belligerent, unreasonable, malicious, controlling, aggressive, or dominant.
+literally meaning a female dog, a pejorative slang word for a person — usually [a woman — who is belligerent, unreasonable, malicious, controlling, aggressive, or dominant.](https://en.wikipedia.org/wiki/Bitch_(slang)#:~:text=Bitch%2C%20literally%20meaning%20a%20female,%2C%20weak%2C%20or%20cowardly%20man.)
 When applied to a man, bitch reverses its meaning and is a derogatory term for a subordinate, weak, or cowardly man.

 ---